rwightman/obstacle-tower-pytorch-rainbow/README.md

 # Obstacle Tower Challenge - Rainbow & PyTorch

-This repo contains my starting point for Round 1 of the Obstacle Tower Challenge -- a clone of the [starters kit](https://github.com/Unity-Technologies/obstacle-tower-challenge) with Kaixhin's great implementation of Rainbow as my baseline RL algoirthm (https://github.com/Kaixhin/Rainbow).
+This repo contains my starting point for Round 1 of the Obstacle Tower Challenge -- a clone of the [starters kit](https://github.com/Unity-Technologies/obstacle-tower-challenge) with Kaixhin's great implementation of Rainbow as my baseline RL algorithm (https://github.com/Kaixhin/Rainbow).

 I hacked the rainbow impl to work with color images, unstacked frames.
 Created an env wrapper for allowing reward shaping, custom resolutions, and other changes.